microchip-pic-avr-examples/avr16eb32-getting-started-with-tcf-mplab-bare-metal/NCO-Pulse-Length-Demo/readme.md

 ## Results

-The logic analyzer capture below shows hot the TCF generates a waveform signal in NCO Pulse-Length mode.
+The logic analyzer captures below shows how the TCF generates a waveform signal in NCO Pulse-Length mode.

-<br>Result: TCF is used to generate two output signals with a frequnecy of 125 kHz and pulse-wdth-modulated with a variable duration ranging from 1 clock-cycle up to 128 clock-cycles.
+<br>Result: TCF is used to generate two pulse-width-modulated output signals with a frequency of 125 kHz and with variable duration ranging from 1 clock cycle up to 128 clock-cycles.
 In this case one clock-cycle takes 50 ns.
 <br><img src="../images/ncoPlResult.png">

 ## Summary

-This example shows how to create a project in bare-metal using the TCF peripheral of ARVR16EB32.
-The TCF was configured to generate two PWM output signals on the default TCF output pins.
-The pulse length varies between 1 clock cycle and 128 clock cylces.The measured output confirms the expected result.
+This example shows how to create a bare metal project using the TCF peripheral of ARVR16EB32.
+The TCF was configured to generate two PWM output signals on the default TCF output pins(PA0 and PA1).
+The pulse length varies between 1 clock cycle and 128 clock cylces.
+The measured output confirms the expected result.